Call4Cloud | MMP-C | Autopilot | Device Preparation

 4.1.Powershell Script

-Normally when the BitLocker fails to back up the key to Azure, it will not try again and you end up with a device with no Bitlocker.
-But with this Win32app/Powershell script, I also showed you earlier, you can be pretty sure it will try to encrypt the device and it will back up the key to azure each time you log in.
+Normally, when BitLocker fails to back up the key to Azure, it will not try again, and you will end up with a device without BitLocker.
+But with this Win32app/Powershell script, which I also showed you earlier, you can be pretty sure it will try to encrypt the device and back up the key to Azure each time you log in.
 It will use the BackupToAad PowerShell command.
-Even when you forgot to unplug the installation media, this is no problem at all.
+Even when you forget to unplug the installation media, this is no problem at all.

 if($BLinfo.EncryptionPercentage -eq '100'){